datapastry/datapastry.github.io/_posts/2019-08-09-how-to-successfully-deliver-a-data-science-project.md

 Try not to be one of the irrational people.
 The list of possible ways in which you can be biased would be [far too lengthy](https://en.wikipedia.org/wiki/List_of_cognitive_biases) a detour for this article, but _confirmation bias_ is a huge problem in this area.

-It’s cathartic for me to talk about my experience with this, so excuse me while I rant for a few paragraphs...
+It’s cathartic for me to talk about my experience with this, so excuse me while I ruin the end of this article by ranting for a few paragraphs...

 Occasionally I’ll be given a data task by an important stakeholder as well as a set of thoughts on where to look first, what might be most predictive and so on.